 Music Sergey Nikitin, "Ya Sprosil U Yasenya" (Никитин Сергей «Я спросил у ясеня»).
 Colorization by Steve Halliday.

-Lyuda Dubinina was buried on her 21st birthday, May 12, 1959.
+Lyuda Dubinina was laid to rest a day shy of her 21st birthday, May 12, 1959.
 In her last diary entries, she expressed anger and upset for no good reason.
-Did she have a premonition of the coming tragedy, or was she simply a tormented soul burning with anxieties?
+Did she have a premonition of the coming tragedy, or was she simply a tormented soul burning with anxiety?
 Her injuries were the most horrific.
 She was found in a kneeling position as if praying for mercy.
 The demons that took her life retreated into the dead of night.
 No one knows what happened on the slopes of 1079, aka Kholat Syakhl (The Dead Mountain).

 Born on May 12, 1938 on Kegostrov near Arkhangelsk, USSR.
 Kegostrov is both a village and an island.
 In general, the island is called Kego.
 Translated from Karelian "keg" means "collapsing".
 It is eroded by the Northern Dvina, so it collapses.
 In the old days it was possible to shout from coast to coast, from Arkhangelsk to an island.
 There used to be a pine forest too.
 When Lyuda lived there, there was a busy airport and a logging factory.
 Lyuda's father, Aleksander Nikolaevich, was the director.
 The logs were brought with barges on water and then processed.
 The airport lasted until 1963, and the sawmill went bankrupt in the nineties.
 There was nowhere to work - people began to leave Kegostrov.
 A steamer steers there twice a day in summer, and in winter you can cross the ice.
 So the locals go to work in Arkhangelsk - two kilometers in the cold, there and back.
 Kegostrov is not connected by bridges to the mainland.
 The houses on Kegostrov are wooden, it is more expensive to make them with rectangular concrete slabs.
 On Kegostrov there is a village of the same name, and several villages - Odino, Gnevashevo, and others, with a population of a couple of dozen inhabitants each.
 Collective farms once flourished here.
 Lyuda's mother, Iya Vladimirovna worked in the same village of Kegostrov as the head of the kindergarten.
 From the island, the Dubinin family moved to Arkhangelsk.
 Lyuda finished seventh grade in the city, and then studied at the Krasnogorsk school №39 of the Kazan Railway.
 Lyuda's father was transferred to the post of director of the Krasnogorsk sawmill.
 Krasnogorsk village lies 41 kilometers from the city of Zvenigovo, now it is in the Republic of Mariyskoy El.
 Kazan is close.
 During the Great Patriotic War, a hospital for war invalids was opened in the village, where soldiers wounded at the front were treated.
 In 44, a telegram came from Stalin to the village: "To the head of the evacuation hospital of the Mariyskoy ASSR, major of the medical service, Comrade Vintskovskiy, deputy chief of political affairs, major to Comrade Rudakov, the secretary of the party bureau, comrade Kondakov.
 Transfer the personnel of the evacuation hospital of the Mariyskoy ASSR, which collected 100,000 rubles for the combat aircraft Evaco Hospital of the Mariyskoy ASSR and 2000 rubles for the construction of the tank convoy Mariyskoy Bogatyr, Greetings and thanks to the Red Army.
 I. Stalin.
 March 30, 1944."